ollama/ollama/docs/faq.md

 - macOS: Raw model data is stored under `~/.ollama/models`.
 - Linux: Raw model data is stored under `/usr/share/ollama/.ollama/models`

-## How can I change where Ollama stores models?
+### How can I change where Ollama stores models?

-By default, Ollama stores files in the `~/.ollama/models` directory.
-To modify this, you can use the `OLLAMA_MODELS` environment variable.
+To modify where models are stored, you can use the `OLLAMA_MODELS` environment variable.
+Note that on Linux this means defining `OLLAMA_MODELS` in the `/etc/systemd/system/ollama.service` service file.

-### Setting `OLLAMA_MODELS` in Linux environments

-Define `OLLAMA_MODELS` in the `/etc/systemd/system/ollama.service` service file.